cisagov/cool-accounts/terraform/README.md

 1. Run the command `terraform init`.
 1. Run the command `terraform apply -var-file=<workspace_name>.tfvars`.
-1. Make sure that the analogs of steps 1-7 have been done with the users account.
 1. Revert the changes you made to `backend.tf` in step 1.
 1. Revert the changes you made to `provider.tf` in step 2.
 1. Run the command `terraform init`.